mindonline/Gulp-SASS-Bourbon-LiveReload-Bower-template/README.md

 - JS files must be in ./js/ and will be minified to ./www/js

 ## Run Server
-Use: *server:run* to run LR HTTP server
-Default server entry point is http://localhost:3000
+Use: `server:run` to run LR HTTP server.<br/> Default server entry point is http://localhost:3000.